 John Fawkner Private Hospital is fully accredited against The National Safety and Quality Health Service Standards, a mandatory set of standards established by the Australian Government for all public and private hospitals.

 Accreditation involves a visit to the hospital from an independent team of expert health professionals who review the quality and safety of services provided.
-Our achievements are measured against best practice by this review team.
-Hospitals are measured against over 40 separate criteria including patient care planning, medication management, the consent process, medical records, infection control, complaints management and staffing.
-Hospitals receive a rating for each one of these criteria.
+Our achievements are measured against industry standards by this review team.
+Hospitals are measured against ten overarching standards and many different criteria including patient care, medication management, clinical handover, infection control, complaints management and preventing falls.

-This chart shows that the proportion of “EA” ratings achieved by John Fawkner Private Hospital at their accreditation survey (Organisation Wide) in February 2011 is higher than other Australian hospitals.
+This chart shows the proportion of “MM” ratings achieved by John Fawkner Private Hospital for their recent organisation wide survey compared to other Australian hospitals.